Shemnei/bitburner/README.md

 A template for a netscript2 is available at 'src/template.js'.

+## File hierarchy

+The file structure in `src` is kept flat intentionally as `Bitburner` requires import paths for scripts to be absolute.
+Keeping the hierarchy flat will make this simple.

 ## Typescript definitions

-The typescript definitions for the game are located at 'src/bitburner.t.ts' and are pulled from the [games github](https://github.com/danielyxie/bitburner/blob/master/src/ScriptEditor/NetscriptDefinitions.d.ts).
+The typescript definitions for the game are located at 'src/typedef/bitburner.t.ts' and are pulled from the [games github](https://github.com/danielyxie/bitburner/blob/master/src/ScriptEditor/NetscriptDefinitions.d.ts).

 ## Requirements